tgf101/Sky-Dodger/README.md

 Stay alive for as long as possible

+# Story 1
+As a player, I want to be able to move my character left and right so that i can avoid obstacles

+# Story 2
+As a player, I want to be able to jump so that i can collect items and avoid hazards

+# Story 2
+As a player, I want to be able to collect items to increase my score

 <img width="604" height="294" alt="scrum template" src="https://github.com/user-attachments/assets/f9e9595a-b645-478b-816b-4ca988635ffe" />

 <img width="484" height="442" alt="Screenshot 2026-03-17 at 09 59 53" src="https://github.com/user-attachments/assets/20c63e91-4ac5-48ef-bcec-2976570a7f54" />